Dorico: Automation

 Reviews have claimed that Dorico has become more efficient than other notation software.
 For example, a signature time-saving feature is its automatic creation of instrumental part layouts.
 Another signature feature is its automated condensing, where it combines multiple players' parts onto a single staff, such as for a conductor's score.

 Keyboard input

-Dorico natively supports note input entirely from the computer keyboard without the need to use the mouse.
-It also supports MIDI input from a piano keyboard.
+Dorico natively supports note input entirely from the computer keyboard without the need to use a mouse or trackpad.
+It supports MIDI input from a piano keyboard.

 SMuFL music fonts

 The Standard Music Font Layout (SMuFL) standard was created by the Dorico development team at Steinberg.
 It provides a consistent standard way of mapping the thousands of musical symbols required by conventional music notation into a single font that can be used by a variety of software and font designers.
 It was first implemented in MuseScore, then in Dorico's first release and in Finale.